Grombré Is the Stunning Shade Women of All Ages Are Rocking

 “I’ve had quite a few clients inquire about growing out their gray hair lately,” says Ren Yekulis, a colorist at Mixed Co.
 Salon in Chicago.
 “In a new, open-minded society that embraces body positivity, women feel more comfortable being their ideal versions of themselves, without being fearful of what others think,” Yekulis says.
 Deb Rosenberg, assistant vice president of education for Color & Co agrees: “Many women are choosing to take a more natural approach to beauty overall and are accepting themselves, and how they are aging, in a new powerful way,” she says.

 Of course, practical, logistic life factors also come into play; time and money are major motivators, notes Rosenberg.
 “It’s quite freeing for women to not have to commit to hair appointments every four to eight weeks.
 That’s a lot of time and money that can be spent elsewhere,” adds Yekulis.
+If you're proudly apart of this trendy gray club, here's what you need to know about caring for your tresses.

 Don’t Rush the Process

 While transitioning is always a case-by-case situation, as a general rule, slow and steady wins the race.
 “The most important component to growing out gray hair is patience,” says celebrity colorist Joel Warren, founder of The Salon Project.
 “There’s no quick fix.
 Once the hair has been colored, there’s no way to remove that color and get back to the original gray,” he explains.
 Not to mention that you want to maintain the integrity of the hair.
-Gray hair tends to be drier and require a little more TLC (more on that later), so getting overly aggressive isn’t a good move.
+Gray hair tends to be drier and requires a little more TLC (more on that later), so getting overly aggressive isn’t a good move.
 “Attempting it all in one sitting could be very damaging, and the client may not even get their desired results,” Yekulis adds.

 So, how long will the process take?
 It’s mostly dependent on what color you’re dying your hair.
-For someone who’s coloring their hair blonde, it’s a much smoother transition; one that can be achieved in a few visits, Yekulis says.
+For someone who’s coloring their hair blonde, it’s a much smoother transition, one that can be achieved in a few visits, Yekulis says.
 But if your hair is super dark?
 It can take up to a year or two.

 Try Highlights and Lowlights